baotran01/VidHits/README.md

 ---

-<p align="center"> A web application to help users find top 5 most relevant videos on Youtube and view them using Youtube Data API v3
+<p align="center"> A web application to help users find top 5 most relevant videos on Youtube and interact with them using Youtube Data API v3
     <br>
 </p>